-- Track your progress: You can track your daily steps, join a friendly competition with your connections, and meet your goals. - Share your activities: You can connect with friends to follow each other's activities or share links to your activities.
+Track your progress: You can track your daily steps, join a friendly competition with your connections, and meet your goals.

+Share your activities: You can connect with friends to follow each other's activities or post links to your activities on your favorite social networking sites.